-Configure local domains and split tunnel mode · Cloudflare for Teams documentation
+Configure local domains and split tunnel mode

 Configure split tunnel mode

-You can deploy Cloudflare for Teams in split tunnel mode and exclude IP addresses for devices enrolled in your account.
+You can deploy Cloudflare Zero Trust in split tunnel mode and exclude IP addresses for devices enrolled in your account.

 Scroll down to Local Domain Fallback and click Manage.

-By default, Cloudflare for Teams excludes IP addresses commonly used for private routing, including those defined in RFC 1918.
+By default, Cloudflare Zero Trust excludes IP addresses commonly used for private routing, including those defined in RFC 1918.
 Everything listed under Split Tunnel entries will be excluded.
 To delete an IP address from the list of excluded IP addresses, toggle the box to the left of the IP address range and click Confirm delete.

 To add IP addresses to the default list, input the address or CIDR in the Selector field.
 You can add an optional description and click Add.